BMX Racer's Guide to Whisper Transcription

 def format_timestamp(seconds: float) -> str:

-td = datetime.timedelta(seconds=seconds)
+td = timedelta(seconds=seconds)

 def transcribe_to_srt(video_path: str, model_size: str = "medium") -> str: